baqar-abbas/school-library/README.md

 > Key Features

 - Person, Student and Teacher classes has been implemented
+- Created classed ClassRoom, Book and Rental.
+- Created associations between classes.
-- Will add more classes and functionalionaties in the upcoming milestones of this project
+- Will add more functionalionaties and ui in the upcoming milestones of this project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>